gautammalik-git/BindAxTransformer/README.md

 ![My image](./images/pre-trained.png)

-### Transformers for Protein-Ligand Interactions
-Transformers, traditionally used in NLP, excel at learning context.
-For protein-ligand interactions, transformers can be trained using masked token prediction to learn relationships between atoms in the ligand and residues in the binding site.
-This approach is useful because:

-- **Self-supervised learning** doesn't require explicit labels, making it ideal for large, unlabeled datasets.
+### Self-Supervised Learning & Masked Language Model (MLM)

+Self-supervised learning (SSL) is ideal when dealing with vast amounts of unlabeled data, as it allows models to generate their own supervision signals from the data itself.
+In the study of protein-ligand interactions, we have abundant structural data from sources like the Protein Data Bank (PDB), but experimentally derived labels, such as binding affinities, are often limited.

+Masked Language Modeling (MLM), a core technique in self-supervised learning, trains a model to predict masked parts of the input based on the surrounding context.
+In the original NLP setting, MLM teaches transformers like BERT to understand the relationships between words by masking certain words in a sentence.

-- **Masked Language Modeling (MLM)** allows the transformer to predict masked atoms or residues based on the surrounding context, making the model sensitive to local interactions.
+In the context of protein-ligand interactions, I apply the same principle by masking atoms of the ligand or residues in the binding site.
+The model learns to predict the masked atoms or residues based on the surrounding structural and chemical context, thereby learning spatial and chemical dependencies critical to protein-ligand interactions.

-### c.
-Objective
-The aim is to build a transformer model that masks a portion of the input atoms (for ligands) and residues (for proteins) and predicts them based on the rest of the sequence.
-This method helps the model understand spatial and chemical relationships in protein-ligand complexes.
+This method is highly effective for capturing the intricate details of how ligands interact with proteins.
+Once pre-trained in this way, the model can then be fine-tuned for specific downstream tasks, significantly improving its predictive performance.

 ## 2. Code Explanation